Dunera

 Stumbling stone for Karl Olbrysch in Berlin-Schöneberg, Goltzstrasse 13.
 Photo: Peter Dehn.

-“The British government has declared war on the wrong people,” the British social scientist Francois Lafitte[11] F. Lafitte published the first non-fiction book with 256 pages on The Interment of Aliens at the end of 1940. stated as early as the end of 1940.
+“The British government has declared war on the wrong people,” the British social scientist Francois Lafitte[12] F. Lafitte published the first non-fiction book with 256 pages on The Interment of Aliens at the end of 1940. stated as early as the end of 1940, before what happened on the Dunera became known.
 “Anyone who commits or tolerates injustice is doing Goebbels’ work.”
 If there was a Nazi 5th column at work in Britain, it was among the decision-makers of the tribunals.

 The lists of names